adamchainz/patchy/README.rst

 ..

-Patch the source of python functions at runtime (not monkey-patching - actual patch-patching).
+Patch the inner source of python functions at runtime.

-A quick example:
+A quick example, making a function that returns 1 instead return 9001:

 .. code-block:: python